 It is the best surfing beach in St Ives, with waves of some sort on all but the very calmest of Summer days.

 Porthmeor Beach is a pretty big beach, even at high tide, with lots of different places to sit, depending on what you fancy doing.

 Starting at the Island side there is a sort of alcove which is often sheltered from the wind.
 It is a great place for a cheeky picnic in Winter.
 There are lots of rocks and pools to explore here at low tide.
 The tide line is also an interesting place to rummage around in.
 We are always finding little bits of Lego (washed up from a cargo ship in the 90s).

-Most people congregate in the middle area in front of the cafe.
+Most people congregate in the middle area in front of the cafe and the Tate.
 There is the Surf School here, so you get lots of people with surf boards and body boards.
-The Lifeguard station is also here and the swimming area is usually around this bit.
+The Lifeguard station is also here and the swimming area is usually around this bit, depending on the tide.

-The West side (West Beach Bakery side) is a great place to take the kids on a warm day.
+The West side is a great place to take the kids on a warm day.
 There is a waterfall which is superb for playing around.
-My kids and their friends love making a damn and then body boarding down on the river when it bursts its banks.
+My kids and their friends love making a dam and then body boarding down on the river when it bursts its banks.
 There are also loads of rock pools to explore at low tide.